villares/faded-parsons-visual/README.md

 ### Deploying the website

-This website can be deployed anywhere since it's entirely static, and is currently deployed on Github Pages.
-You can enable Pages on your own fork of the repo to host on Github.
+The website can be deployed anywhere since it's entirely static.
+You can enable the GitHub Pages feature on your own fork of the repo to host it as currently is done with the working prototype example at https://abav.lugaralgum.com/faded-parsons-visual/ served from the main branch of this repo using the files `index.html` (home page) and `problem.html` (puzzle page).
+The README.md is not the starting page because of the `index.html` presence.

 ## Adding a new problem